-uroana, lilinois 1822 Munnell Fielder & William Tompkins built cabins in the Champaign County area.
+1822 Runnell Fielder & William Tompkins built cabins in the Champaign County area.
 1833 Wm.
 T. Webber donated 20 acres of land for the site of Urbana and "a true & correct map" was laid out, bound by Race, Green Water and Vine streets.
-The last of the Kickapoo Indians emigrated to Ft.
+The last of the Kickspoo Indians emigrated to Ft.
 Leavenworth, Mansas.
-1836 First Court House, on the present site and the first state عر ب road from Urbana to Bloomington.
+1836 First Court House, on the present site and the first state road from Urbana to Bloomington.
 1840 First church, Methodist, on Elm St., lot cost \$3.00.
 1841 First hotel; called the Urbana House.
-Built & owned by Asahel - 0 Bruer.
+Built & owned by Asahel Bruer.
 1850 Legislature granted 3,000,000 acres of land to Ill.Central R.R.
 1851 Urbana was incorporated.
 1852 First newspaper issued.
 The Urbana Union.
 1854 First train over Ill.
 Central, from Chicago to Urbana, July 25th.
 1854 Carrying mail from Chicago to Urbana by railroad.
-Stage coachesday 1854 Abraham Lincoln delivered his 3rd speech against slavery at the - ' ' Urbana Court.
+Stage coaches due 1854 Abraham Lincoln delivered his 3rd speech against slavery at the Urbana Court.
 House.
 A plaque commemorates the spot.
 1855 On June 3rd, Abraham Lincoln, David Davis and H. C. Whitney registered at the American House Hotel.
-1856 The Republican Party was born & the Grand Prairie bank opened.
-1858 A Republican rally: Abraham Lincoln spoke.
+1856 1858 The Republican Party was born & the Grand Prairie bank opened.
+A Republican rally: Abraham Lincoln spoke.
 1859 Champeign County Medical Society organized.
 1863 First street car from Urbana to Champaign; drawn by team of mules.
-1863 On Aug.
+On Aug.
 27th, frost killed the corn crop.
-Price rose from 12 .
-1005 cents to a dollar a bushel.
-1867 Following the passage of the Industrial college bill in 1862, 1001 signed by Abraham Lincoln, there was a resolution: Resolved Signed by Adramam minoring under was a resolution incourted that the Illinois Industrial University be permanently lo- cated at Urbana, Ill.
+Price rose from 12 1863 cents to a dollar a bushel.
+1867 Following the passage of the Industrial college bill in 1862, signed by Abraham Lincoln, there was a resolution: Resolved that the Illinois Industrial University be permanently located at Urbana, Ill.
 Regent: John M. Gregory.
-And, in 1866 the University opened with 77 students, 13 professors, 4 -01- Assistants.
+And, in 1868 the University opened with 77 students, 13 professors, 4 Assistants.
 1869 First use of gas in the city.
-1871 Big Four Shops established.
-Fire destroyed an entire business block.
+Big Four Shops established.
+Fire destroyed an entire business 1871 block.
 1872 The Urbana Library was organized.
 1881 Telephone ordinance granted.
 1884 Franchise granted to the Water Co.
 1885 First use of electric lights.
 1890 Electric cars made the first trip.
-1895 Original franchise granted to Home Telephone Co.
-1901 Present Court House built.
+Original franchise granted to Home Telephone Co.
+1895 1901 Present Court House built.
 Interruban cars run to Danville.
 1906 Flat Iron Bldg. erected.
-Fine department store and offices. ( = , = , Four stories high.
-1902 Commercial Clubnow the Association of Commerce.
-7908 Opening of the new Illinois Theatrenext to largest stage in / 1,00 Illinois, possible to stage any production of the day.
-Many / famous stars: Sarah Bernhardt, Ethel Barrymore, Maude Adams, Otis Skinner, David Warfield, DeWolf Hopper, May Robson, ( Julia Sanderson all appeared here.
-1907 Urbana Park District organized Crystal Lake dredged & park de- 7701 velopment started.
-1910 Velopment starters Velopment starter appeal Hellevic Comet wisible.

-Visitor from outer space!
+Fine department store and offices.
+Four stories high.
+1902 Commercial Club...now the Association of "ommerce.
+71908 Opening of the new Illinois Theatre...next to largest stage in Illinois, possible to stage any production of the day.
+Many famous stars; Sarah Bernhardt, Ethel Barrymore, Maude Adams, Otis Skinner, David Warfield, DeWolf Hopper, May Robson, Julia Sanderson all appeared here.
+1907 Urbana Perk District organized--Crystal Lake dredged & park development started.
+1910 Visitor from outer space!
 Halley's Comet visible.